 The National Study of Learning, Voting, and Engagement (NSLVE) offers colleges and universities an opportunity to learn their student registration and voting rates and, for interested campuses, a closer examination of their campus climate for political learning and engagement and correlations between specific student learning experiences and voting.
 This is a completely free service to campuses.

 To get your campus signed up for NSLVE, check out the Institute for Democracy & Higher Education’s website for instructions to join.
 You would need to get an authorization form signed by an authorized signatory on behalf of your institution.
 Think a President, Vice President, Dean of the College, Dean of Students, Provost, Registrar, or Institutional Research Director.

 - Note: If your campus does sign up for NSLVE (yay!) that does not mean that your data will be public.
 When the time comes, your NSLVE report will be automatically sent to three people: your President/Chancellor, Institutional Research Director, and one designated person of your campus’ choice.

-- Also, publicizing your NSLVE report is at the discretion of your campus, and we highly encourage working with your institution to ensure that the information is public so folks like you have an easy time accessing the data in the future!
+- Also, publishing your NSLVE report is at the discretion of your campus, and we highly encourage working with your institution to ensure that the information is public so folks like you have an easy time accessing the data in the future!